External control of qubit-photon interaction and multi-qubit reset in a dissipative quantum network: Model and Theory

-The computational basis states of our circuits are realized using the two lowest energy levels, $\left\vert 0\right\rangle $ and $\left\vert 1 \right\rangle $, of the flux-tunable transmon qubit \cite{PRL2011-107-240501} .
-As shown in FIG. \ref{f1}(a), a transmon-type qubit capacitively coupled to two of its adjacent resonators constructs the scalable structural block, N such blocks capacitively coupled to each other form the multi-resonator multi-qubit circuit QED network.
-Qubits interact through two strongly coupled resonators, served as a Purcell filter, to suppress the off-resonant interactions \cite{PRL2008-101-080502}.
-This multi-resonator multi-qubit circuit QED architecture is feasible for the current experiment technology \cite{PRL2015-114-080501}.
-In the presence of $N$ independently adjustable microwave drives, acting one-to-one on $N$ qubits, oscillation between energy levels $\left\vert 0\right\rangle $ and $\left\vert 1 \right\rangle $ of each qubit with regolabile frequency $\omega_n$ is induced near resonance.
-We can write the Hamiltonian for the whole quantum circuit within the standard rotating wave approximation (RWA) as well as in the rotating frame $R_1=\sum_{m=1}^{2N+2}\varpi_{L}a_{m}^{+}a_{m}+\sum_{n=1}^{N}\varpi _{L}\sigma _{z}^{n}/2$ as ($\hbar=1$ is assumed)
+The computational basis states of the proposed model are defined with the two lowest energy states, $\left\vert 0\right\rangle $ and $\left\vert 1\right\rangle $, of the superconducting qubit \cite {PRL2011-107-240501}.
+Fig. \ref{f1}(a) shows that a superconducting qubit ($ Q_{n}$) is capacitively coupled to two of its adjacent resonators ($R_{2n}$ and $R_{2n+1}$), constructing the building block (red dashed rectangular). $N$ building blocks are capacitively coupled to each other, forming the multiresonator multiqubit circuit QED network.
+The qubits interact through two strongly coupled resonators, which serve as a Purcell filter, to suppress the off-resonant interactions \cite{PRL2008-101-080502,PRL2015-114-080501}.
+In the presence of $N$ independently adjustable microwave drives, acting one-to-one on $N$ qubits, the near-resonant oscillation between energy states $\left\vert 0\right\rangle $ and $\left\vert 1\right\rangle $ of each qubit is induced with regulatable frequency $\omega _{n}$.